circuscode/unmus/readme.md

 * master branch is the latest release
 * develop branch is the current state of development
-* feature branches contain dedicated features in development
+* feature branches contain large features in development
 * bugfix branches contain dedicated bugfixes in development
 * hotfix branches contain dedicated hotfixes in development
 * release branches contain the next release in preparation

+Small or minor changes will be commited directly to the development branch.

-## Unterstanding the Deployment
+## Continous Deployment

 Branches will be deployed continously onto the environments.
 The master branch is connected with the productive environment and the develop branch is connected with the test environment.
 The deployment itself is managed by GitHub Actions.